christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 When the Ptolemaic dynasty Hellenized the cult, they syncretized Osiris with Zeus (via Serapis).
 The title Ie-Asar was thus rendered into Greek as Ie-Zeus (Divine Zeus) – because Zeus was the Greek equivalent of Osiris in the Serapis theology.
 In the Latin West, the same title became Ie-Jove (Divine Jupiter) or Divus Soter (Divine Savior), as Julius Caesar – high priest of Jupiter – was the first deified emperor.

 The Greek form Iēsous (Ἰησοῦς) is a direct transliteration of the Aramaic Yeshua, which the Flavians later claimed meant "Yahweh saves".
 But the original Aramaic title of the Dragon King was not Yeshua.
 It was Ie-Zeus (or, in its more ancient Egyptian form, Ie-Asar).
 The Flavians altered the name to Yeshua while preserving the sound Ie-sous – which Greek speakers could still hear as "Divine Savior" (from sōtēr, not sōs).
-The -sous ending is simply the Greek masculine nominativ Soter.
+The -sous ending is simply the Greek masculine nominative Soter.

 Thus, Iēsous was a polyvalent Flavian engineering: